Good Vibrations: Vocals and final mixdown (August−September)

 Carl Wilson told a reporter that "Good Vibrations" had been intended as the Beach Boys' next single, but "didn't turn out the way Brian wanted," leading Capitol to release "Wouldn't It Be Nice" on July 18 instead.
 Brian returned to the studio in early August, focusing on "Wind Chimes" and "Look", marking the unofficial start of the Smile sessions.
-Though Wilson rarely referenced the Beatles' Revolver, music journalist Barry Miles writes the album (released in the U.S. on August 8) influenced him to complete "Good Vibrations".
-Carlin alternatively suggested that Wilson was galvanized to complete the single after working with Parks on "Wind Chimes".
+Carlin suggested that Wilson was galvanized to complete the single after working with Parks on "Wind Chimes".
+(Note: Music journalist Barry Miles writes the Beatles' Revolver (released in the U.S. on August 8) influenced him to complete "Good Vibrations".
+However, Wilson rarely referenced the album.)

 Wilson completed at least a dozen versions of "Good Vibrations" before settling on a final edit.
 (Note: Badman cites "between 15 and 20 different versions", while Leaf and Siegel cite 11.)
 On August 11, after the touring members of the Beach Boys had played a concert at the Civic Memorial Auditorium in Fargo, North Dakota, Carl received a call from Brian, who played a rough mix over the phone.
 Carl remembered, "He called me from the recording studio and played this really bizarre sounding music over the phone.
 There were drums smashing, that kind of stuff, and then it refined itself and got into the cello.
 It was a real funky track."